-Patio and Garden Deals at Amazon: Save Up to 60% on Outdoor Essentials
+Patio and Garden Deals at Amazon: Save up to 60% on Outdoor Essentials

-Patio and Garden Memorial Day Deals at Amazon: Save Up to 60% on Outdoor Essentials
+17 Patio and Garden Memorial Day Deals at Amazon: Save up to 60% on Outdoor Essentials

 Memorial Day deals have officially arrived at Amazon.
 Let's be real: the retailer is a hub for great deals year-round.
 But now that we're finally into the season of warmer weather and more outdoor festivities, Amazon is blooming with outdoor deals on everything from trending patio furniture pieces, garden tools and a number of other patio staples.